 Megan Craig is a painter and an Associate Professor of philosophy at Stony Brook University.
 She has exhibited her paintings nationally and internationally.
-Recent solo shows include Rose Sings at Kunstverein Grafschaft Bentheim in Germany, Lines of Flight at Sundaram Tagore Gallery in New York, and If and How at Scott and Bowne Fine Art in Connecticut.
+Recent solo shows include Shields at Real Art Ways in Hartford, Connecticut, Rose Sings at Kunstverein Grafschaft Bentheim in Germany, Lines of Flight at Sundaram Tagore Gallery in New York, and If and How at Scott and Bowne Fine Art in Connecticut.
 Craig has been awarded painting residencies and grants from several institutions including the Pollack Krasner Foundation, The Weir Farm Trust, The Lower Manhattan Cultural Council, Vermont Studio Center, and the New York Arts Foundation.
-At Stony Brook University, she directs the MA Program in Philosophy and Art and teaches courses in aesthetics, ethics, French phenomenology, psychoanalysis and American philosophy.
+At Stony Brook University, she teaches courses in aesthetics, ethics, French phenomenology, psychoanalysis and American philosophy.
 Her research is focused around accounts of memory, sensibility, and the ethical importance of ambiguity – with a particular focus on sensation, synaesthesia, color and color perception.
 Craig is also the graphic designer for Firehouse 12 Records, and a mother of two.